XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 17. How to move all S3 data from Account A to a shared AWS account?
 18. What is the use of S3 Replication Rule?
 19. For moving data from one S3 bucket to another, should I use lifecycle rule or replication rule?
+20. How will you do cross-account connection between S3 buckets in two different AWS accounts?

 **Monitoring, Logging, and Messaging (CloudWatch, CloudTrail, SNS, SQS)**